advancedresearch/the_century_of_satire/README.md

 To people in the Hellenistic culture at the time, this was a funny comment on translation fables, which highlighted Jesus Christ as an important figure.
 However, due to this Roman satirical story telling, Jesus Christ became perceived as transcending other translation fables.
-This simple literary device was used to explain Jesus Christ as the snake that was lifted up by Moses in the desert.
+This simple literary device was used to explain Jesus Christ as the snake that was lifted up by Moses in the desert (John 3:14-15).
 A snake that bites its own tale, the Ouroborus, which symbolizes the calendar.

 <img width="625" height="621" alt="The Ouroborus" src="https://github.com/user-attachments/assets/b966321b-2eb4-498f-b093-f48642609426" />

+*An ouroboros in a 1478 drawing in an alchemical tract*

 Jesus' 12 desciples are the 12 months, based on a Sun calendar.
 The 13th month was dropped when people transitioned from a Moon calendar (the moon orbits Earth 13 times a year) in the official temple practice of Jerusalem,